TANGO-Project/monitor-infrastructure/Collectd/ipmi_plugin/README.md

 ### Configure and compile

-Before compiling the plugin, modify the following content to add or remove the metrics you want to collect:
+Before compiling the plugin, modify the following content (in _ipmi_plugin_v2.c_) to add or remove the metrics you want to collect:

 ```c++
 /* Initialize w/ record id numbers to only monitor specific record ids */